stasiaDiamond/mod-8-codio/README.md

 # Mod 8: Styles & Bootstrap

-## Disclaimer/What I'm Doing
+## All That Documentation

-Any comment prefaced by a tilde (~) are notes and documentation I have added.
-They were not offered as part of the curriculum
+Any comment prefaced by tilde (~) are notes I have added and not part of the curriculum

 It helps me in the moment and also when coming back later to write detailed comments.

-I'm taking this to the next level in this bootcamp so that I can attempt to make more sense of a vague and ambiguous curriculum.
+I'm adding some vocab here and taking this to the next level in this bootcamp so that I can attempt to make more sense of a whole lot of new information.
+This feels like journaling and making my own flashcards all in one.
+Very cool!
-It's hard to learn coding without vocabulary or lists of covered material

-I'm adding some vocab here to supplement the lack of resources given in the MITxPro Emeritus Codio assignment.

 I'm glad I have the time and enough previous coding knowledge to break down each piece of this assignment.